decentraland/old-documentation/_posts/examples/2018-01-08-sample-scenes.md

 #### Block Dog

 In this example, that's described in greater detail in a [video tutorial](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-basic-ai-with-block-dog), you control a pet dog.
 The dog has its own autonomous actions that it performs randomly.
-It also follows you around, sits when cicked and goes to drink when you click its bowl.
+It also follows you around, sits when clicked and goes to drink when you click its bowl.

 [Code](https://github.com/decentraland/sample-scene-Block-Dog)